enceladus-rex/chainer-transformer/README.md

 As described, the main goal of the Transformer is to take an input sequence of tokens (i.e. words or subword units) and transform them into an output sequence of tokens.
 A sequence of tokens, however, can be represented in any number of different ways and so the first step in this process requires that a suitable representation be chosen.

+#### Input/Output Representation

 For the Transformer model, it is expected that the input token sequence (i.e. a sentence) is converted into a sequence of vectors known as embeddings.
 Such embeddings have been shown to be powerful ways to capture semantic meaning in a vector space.
 This is typically done by running a separate training process, using